sr/operator/doc/chatops.md

 Rich HTML-formatted messages are sent to the [BREAD Testing](hipchat://hipchat.dev.pardot.com/room/882) room on HipChat.

-Use the normal Go tooling to run test the tests:
+Use the normal Go tooling to run the tests:

 `$ go test -v bread/...`